 What Did We Forget?

-You won’t need everything right away so my advice is to start with a list of the essentials and prioritize them into buckets: first week, first month, first 3 months.
+You won’t need everything right away, so my advice is to start by downloading the checklist of essentials and prioritize each item into buckets: first week, first month, first three months.

 Please let us know what we items we forgot.

 Now go and enjoy your new home!